Rectangular diagrams of surfaces: distinguishing Legendrian knots: Elementary moves of mirror diagrams

 \emph{Case 2.} Only one endpoint of~$\alpha$ lies in~$\Gamma_{\widehat M}$.
-Then for appropriate enhancement of~$M_1$ and~$M_1'$ the transition~$M\mapsto M_1$ decomposes into a few extension moves.
-The transition~$M_1\mapsto M_1'$ decomposes into two handle additions of weight smaller than~$k$.
-Finally, the transition~$M_1'\mapsto M'$ is again a handle removal of weight smaller than~$k$, see Figure~\ref{handle-induction-case2-fig}.
+Then for appropriate enhancements of~$M_1$ and~$M_1'$ the transition~$M\mapsto M_1$ decomposes into a few extension moves.
+The transition~$M_1\mapsto M_1'$ decomposes into two handle additions of complexity smaller than~$k$.
+Finally, the transition~$M_1'\mapsto M'$ is again a handle removal of complexity smaller than~$k$; see Figure~\ref{handle-induction-case2-fig}.

 Both cases give the induction step. \end{proof}